-Once we are satisfied that your extension meets requirements, you may be asked to submit a Pull Request to the pxt-microbit GitHub Repository to update the following files with your information:
+Once we are satisfied that your extension meets requirements (see this example repo), you may be asked to submit a Pull Request to the pxt-microbit GitHub Repository to update the following files with your information:

 A member of the team will comment on the Pull Request asking the Makecode team to approve.

 Please note we are only able to approve requests for genuine micro:bit related accessories.